-Mara has kept me loyal to her for over fifteen years, and if there was a time when the structures rocked, it was her that I asked for help (I was confused and confused intellectual involvement with emotional involvement).
-On a beautiful Saturday I gave a way out, called Mara, said everything that distressed me and if she wanted me to go home and she said ...
+Mara has kept me loyal to her for more than fifteen years, and if there was a time when the structures swayed, it was her that I asked for help (I was confused and I confused intellectual involvement with emotional involvement).
+On a beautiful Saturday I went out, called Mara, said everything that worried me and if she wanted me to come home and she said ...

-"Come back, let's talk."
+- "Come back, let's talk".
 And here we are.
-I take a lesson from everything and I have learned to separate these two things and, God willing, this will never happen.
-I used the little money she, the program girl, could give me and I paid R $ 10,00 at a 5ª hotel that was known as Gurgel, which was a high turnover (it was a pimp holding dive, pow, and was frequented for travestis) ...
-I was seen coming in and out of there, and although I had little or nothing to do with the way people live gave even more reasons for mockery and derision, I became cannon fodder and even a large friend, someone I have not talked to for years, but whom I love as a brother, mentioned another person, as infected with HIV saying: "He is also a bichado."
-I did not send him to the bridge that fell because he was and is very important to me, despite everything that was done to keep us from each other ...
+I learn a lesson from everything and I learned to separate these two things and, if God allows me, that will never happen.
+I used the little money that she, the program girl could give me and I paid R $ 10,00 in a 5th hotel that was known as Gurgel, which was a high turnover (it was a pimping exploitation den, pow, and was frequented by transvestites)… I was seen going in and out of there and, although I have little or nothing to do with the way people live gave even more reasons for debauchery and scorn, I became cannon fodder and even a great friend, someone I haven't spoken to in years, but whom I love as a brother, mentioned another person, as infected with HIV saying: "He is also infected".
+I didn't send him to the bridge that fell because he was and is very important to me, despite everything that was done to keep us from each other…

-The exchange of what she gave me was having breakfast while I sought to make my life viable, my financial independence, but I could only accept her help for little more than five days and I remember that I thanked her, kissed both their hands and I never got back to the point where she was, I saw she waited for four buses to leave, and in the fifth she left, and I never saw her alive again.
-I hope, from my heart, that she can read all this and know that she put the basilar weight that she gave me with apparently little, but this little has reestablished me and today, 22 years ago ...
-I'm here
+In exchange for what she gave me, I had breakfast while I tried to make my life possible, my financial independence, but I was only able to accept her help for just over five days and I remember that I thanked her, kissed both of her hands and I never went back to the place where she was, I saw that she waited for four buses to leave, and on the fifth, she left, and I never saw her alive again.
+I sincerely hope that she can read all of this and know that she put the basic weight she gave me with apparently little, but this little bit has restored me and today, 22 years ago… I'm here

-Editor's Note: There is no cure and therefore there is no hurry.
-This very bad cure for 2020 (I want to burn the tongue and be wrong, but that's not what I read, see and hear in any serious place that deals with the subject or the disease AIDS) is something I do not know how it will be misplaced ...
+Editor's note: There is no cure and therefore there is nothing to rush.
+This very famous cure for 2020 (I want to burn my tongue and be wrong, but that is not what I read, see and hear in every serious place that deals with the subject or the AIDS disease) is something I don't know how it will be disgraced ...